IanRPage/RPEngine/README.md

 this just felt like a fun project to make.
 My goal is to be able to run the 2D simulation with 100k particles at 60 fps.

+I will eventually add a 3D mode to the simulation and GUI portion for cooler stuff.

 ![demo1](images/demo1.gif?raw=true)

 ## Building